Mulled Wine Macarons

 Spread the love

-You need to make Mulled wine first.
+You need to make mulled wine first.
 In the saucepan, combine red wine, mulled spices, and sliced orange.
 Give a quick stir.
 Heat the mixture over medium heat.
-The alcohol begins to vaporize at 172oF (78oC).
+The alcohol begins to vaporize at 172°F (78°C).
 If you do not want any alcohol, then let the wine boil.
 You can check the temperature with a thermometer.
 Turn off the heat and cover completely.
-Let the wine set for at least a few hours.
+Let the wine sit for at least a few hours.

-When you have macaron shells baked and ganache ready, only then assemble macarons.
-Transfer the ganache into a pastry bag with a round pipping tip.
+When you have macaron shells baked and ganache ready, only then assemble the macarons.
+Transfer the ganache into a pastry bag with a round piping tip.
 I used the Ateco 847 tip to fill these macarons.
 Pipe ganache on the flat side of the macaron shell and sandwich with another macaron shell.
 Place filled macarons into an airtight container.
-Refrigerate macarons for 12 hours, they need to mature before you can enjoy them.
+Refrigerate macarons for 12 hours; they need to mature before you can enjoy them.
 This is an important step; do not skip it!

 Expert Tips

-• Get all ingredients and tools read before baking.
+• Get all ingredients and tools ready before baking.

 • Always measure all ingredients by weight using a kitchen scale.